 Michael Nurse: Another key finding indicated that for safe supply to be successful in ACB communities an involvement of ACB women at all levels, particularly in leadership roles, is essential.
 And considering that many ACB homes are led by women, what are your thoughts about the importance of Black women in the development and practice of safe supply for ACB people?

 Andre Hermanstyne: I had some time to really think about this question and how I want to respond to this.
-So, I had some friends, and they were pregnant, and they gave birth to twins.
-Now the twins that they gave birth to, I think they gave birth at 23 weeks which was just a little over half of the full 40-week process.
-These twins were girls.
+So, my wife and I had a friend, whom was pregnant and gave birth to twins.
+Now the twins decided to come early, and the woman gave birth at 23 weeks which was just a little over half of the full 40-week process and extremely premature.
+They were girls.
 Both parents were ACB people.
-So, these girls they ended up surviving.
+The girls ended up surviving.
 What the doctor said, which I found to be very interesting, was the reason that they survived was because they are Black females.
 And out of every child that is born with any type of challenges around the birthing process, the Black female has the highest chance of survival.
 So that speaks to the strength of Black women and the need to heal a lot of the trauma that we as Black men have inflicted on Black women and that was experienced by the transatlantic slave trade.
-So, I think it is important that we heal, we spend some time healing our Black women.
-But that they definitely need a leadership role for the survival of our existence.
+So, I think it is important that we heal, we spend some time healing our Black women and they are in my estimation a critical piece to the development and success of any program especially this one.

 Michael Nurse: You are talking about in general as well?